-Paradigm’s teen mental health treatment program is based on a holistic approach and implements a combination of the best traditional and experimental approaches in therapy, in both individual and group settings.
+Paradigm’s 35-day teen mental health treatment program is based on a holistic approach and implements a combination of the best traditional and experimental approaches in therapy, in both individual and group settings.
 Before being admitted to Paradigm, every teen undergoes a thorough psychiatric evaluation, which our team of therapists and other mental health care professionals use, when designing the teen’s individual treatment plan.

 Each mental health treatment plan is carefully constructed, with a primary goal of providing individualized treatment, according to each teen’s specific condition, symptoms, experiences, and interests.
 Along these lines, it’s worth noting that at Paradigm, we approach therapy according to teens’ strengths and other positive attributes, as opposed to their mental disorders and symptoms.
 This is one way in which we provide therapy that is thorough and precise to the individual, in striving to help teens toward a real and long-lasting recovery.